Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Unmarried Couples and the Common Law Myth

-If the property in which a couple lives is rented, then only the tenant(s) named in the tenancy agreement have the right to live there and has responsibility for paying the rent.
+If the property in which a couple lives is rented, then only the tenant(s) named in the tenancy agreement have the right to live there and have responsibility for paying the rent.

 Even if the property is only owned by one party the other may have some rights in certain circumstances, and it is up to the non-owner to evidence this.